 What are the executor’s duties regarding the homeowner’s insurance?

 As an estate executor, your main job is to manage the affairs of the deceased, which includes handling their homeowner’s insurance.
 First, notify the insurance company that the policyholder has passed away.
 This ensures the policy stays active, maintaining continuous coverage for the estate.
-It’s also important to check the terms of the homeowner’s insurance to make sure all conditions are met during the estate settlement.
+It’s also important to check the homeowner’s insurance terms to ensure all conditions are met during the estate settlement.

 How do you manage the insurance policy during estate settlement?

 During probate, managing the home insurance policy requires some key steps.
-Check that the policy is up to date and all premiums are paid to prevent coverage gaps.
+Ensure the policy is current, and all premiums are paid to prevent coverage gaps.
 This keeps the property protected while it is part of the estate.
-Review the coverage to see if it meets current needs or if changes are necessary because of the property’s condition or value.
+Review the coverage to see if it meets current needs or changes are necessary because of the property’s condition or value.
 By doing this, you help protect the estate’s assets.

 Are there any legal obligations for the executor related to insurance?